xxxstasiek/stasiek_selldrugs/README.md

 	Config.TimeToSell = 10  -- how many seconds player have to wait/stand near ped

-	Config.CallCops = true  -- if true and if ped reject your offer then there is 40% chance that ped will call cops
+	Config.CallCops = true  -- if true and if ped reject your offer then there is [Config.CallCopsPercent]% to call cops

 	Config.CopsRequiredToSell = 1 -- required cops on server to sell drugs